rieg-ec/dotfiles/nvim/README.md

 - :noh ~ reset highlighed text
 - n ~ jump next highlight
 - N ~ jump next highlight
-- g ~ go bottom of file
+- G ~ go bottom of file
 - gg ~ go top of file
-- "n"gg ~ go to line "n"
 - ma ~ create mark "a"
 - \`a ~ go to mark "a"
 - { ~ navigate blocks of text